2026-2027 Academic Catalog

 BUSN 2110 - Cultivating Emotional Intelligence (1 Credit)

 This course delves into the social and emotional skills that sustain positive relationships at school and at work.
 It highlights the foundational and related skills of empathy and “emotional intelligence,” also known as EQ, which refers to the skills of identifying and regulating our own feelings, tuning into the feelings of others, and understanding their perspectives, and using this knowledge to guide us toward constructive social interactions.
 We'll assess current emotional and social intelligence skills, and you will discover the Foundational 4 Quadrants of Emotional and Social Intelligence (ESI) to understand, use and manage emotions.
 Topics covered in this course apply to student academic success and personal and professional development.
-Restrictions: Restricted to undergraduate majors within the Business School.
 This is a business core course therefore a grade of a 'C-' or better must be earned to satisfy Business graduation requirements.
-Max hours: 1 Credit.

 Grading Basis: Letter Grade

-Restrictions: Restricted to undergraduate majors within the Business School.
+Restriction: Restricted to undergraduate majors (BSBA majors) within the Business School and BS Data Science majors.

 Typically Offered: Fall, Spring.